What is an Apple Developer Certificate?

 Every app that runs on iOS must be signed with a cryptographic certificate before it can be installed.
-This is enforced at install time and every time the app launches.
+This is not optional — it is enforced by the operating system at install time and again every time the app launches.
 If the signature is missing, invalid, or expired, iOS refuses to run the app.

 What Exactly Is a Developer Certificate?